 Last Updated on April 1, 2022 by Chef Mireille

 This Haitian Cake Recipe flavored with orange and nutmeg is delicious for special occasions or an everyday tea cake.
-This traditional Haitian Cake is synonymous in Haiti and Dominican Republic.
+This traditional Haitian Cake (Gateau Orange) is synonymous in Haiti and Dominican Republic.

 Today we are going to delve into the similarities between Dominican and Haitian cake.